 Sheltering in place is the converse of evacuation.
 Instead of leaving a building, inhabitants should remain inside; persons outside should seek shelter within a structure for safety.
-Typically, this strategy is engaged during severe weather; however, it may also be used during an active shooter or a hazardous chemical release, where the hazard of breathing outside air is greater than remaining inside a building.
+Typically, this strategy is engaged during severe weather; however, it may also be used during an active threat or a hazardous chemical release, where the hazard of breathing outside air is greater than remaining inside a building.

 - Seek an interior room without windows.
 Consider location with water and/or bathroom facilities.

 - In hazmat situations, turn off all ventilation systems such as air conditioners/heating units, bathroom/exhaust fans, or air handlers.

 - Monitor event through the media or The University of Alabama’s web site.

 - Remain in the shelter until officials advise it is safe to leave.